About the Authors

 Kate Pantelides

-Kate Pantelides is an associate professor and was the Director Image of Kate Pantelidesof General Education English at Middle Tennessee State University from 2016-2023.
+Kate Pantelides is an associate professor and was the Director of General Education English at Middle Tennessee State University from 2016-2023.
 She teaches writing, rhetoric, and research classes for undergraduate and graduate students.
 Her research addresses research methods, feminist rhetorics, and writing program administration.
 Dr. Pantelides’ work has been published in College Composition and Communication, Composition Studies, Computers and Composition: An International Journal, and Composition Forum, among other venues.

 Erica Stone